Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

     statement
 ```

-The last two lines (`else` *statement*) aren’t always present, of course.
+The last two lines (`else` *statement*) aren't always present, of course.
 This way of indenting the cascaded `if` statement avoids the problem of excessive indentation when the number of tests is large.
 Moreover, it assures the reader that the statement is nothing more than a series of tests.

-Keep in mind that a cascaded `if` statement isn’t some new kind of statement; it’s just an ordinary `if` statement that happens to have another `if` statement as its `else` clause (and *that* `if` statement has another `if` statement as its `else` clause, *ad infinitum*).
+Keep in mind that a cascaded `if` statement isn't some new kind of statement; it's just an ordinary `if` statement that happens to have another `if` statement as its `else` clause (and *that* `if` statement has another `if` statement as its `else` clause, *ad infinitum*).

-### 5.2.4 (PROGRAM) Calculating a Broker’s Commission
+### 5.2.4 (PROGRAM) Calculating a Broker's Commission

-When stocks are sold or purchased through a broker, the broker’s commission is often computed using a sliding scale that depends upon the value of the stocks traded.
-Let’s say that a broker charges the amounts shown in the following table:
+When stocks are sold or purchased through a broker, the broker's commission is often computed using a sliding scale that depends upon the value of the stocks traded.
+Let's say that a broker charges the amounts shown in the following table:

 |Transaction size|Commission rate|
 |---|---|